-11. Letters of Intent up to 4 points
+11. Letters of Intent

 Include all Housing Credit Development financing letters of intent from the construction lender, permanent lender, syndicator, and any other source of funds (e.g. grant, deferred developer fee, etc.).
 Letters of intent must be no more than 30 days old as of the 2022 Competitive Cycle Deadline for Initial Applications and contain the financing terms and pricing demonstrated in the application and proforma.
 1 points per letter.